-Pricing Strategies for Travel Agencies: Adapting Pricing to the Digital World
+Pricing Strategies for Travel Agencies: Adapting Pricing to Digital World

 How have pricing strategies for travel agencies responded to alternative online travel agencies and pricing offers?

 What is the new Flight Centre marketing strategy now consumers are buying their holidays and flights online rather than in-store?

 Are the Australian public really willing to pay for Flight Centre’s flights and holidays when they can go online and get the same deal around about the same price or cheaper?

 Gone are the days when nearly every Australian went into their local travel agent to buy all their flights and holidays.
 People just don’t buy holidays and flights like they used to: The average Australian automatically goes online to book their flights and holidays.
 Many people want to avoid the awkward interactions with a travel agent altogether – and don’t see improvements in customer experience as a value add.